Regyl/KnowledgeDB/network/README.md

 ## SMTP
 ## SNMP
 To configure devices in IP-networks (i.e. routers, switches, servers, etc.)

 ## BGP
 Used in core routers (internet provider's routers) to route traffic.

 ## HTTP
+### Versions
+Http 1.1 - pipelining.
+E.g. multiple requests, and all responses only after the last request.
+- Advantages: less movements since u don't need to initialize multiple expensive tcp connections
+- Disadvantages: Errors during one node of pipeline (doesn't matter request or response) will affect the entire pipeline.
+---
+Http 2.0: http streams.
+Multiple independent request in one tcp connection
+- Advantage: error in one of requests doesn't affect the rest Note: there still was a problem in TCP protocol related to headline blocking
+---
+- Http 3.0: was introduced protocol QUIC based on UDP.
+The target was smartphones, which users constantly changes using network station.
+QUIC doesn't require to create a new handshake for a new network connection
 ### Methods
 1. Put - full replace data
 2. Patch - partially replace data